appletwoc/qt-random-video/README.md

 # Random Video
-A Qt5 program that plays a video until a left click.
-Then, a new random video is selected.
+A Qt5 program that plays a video until the Randomize button is hit.
+Once clicked, a new random video is selected.

 ## Prerequisites
 Make sure you have Qt5 installed.
 And locate the Qt5 files.
 Install Qt5 with `brew`